 PDF/X is just the starting point

 If you think all of the above restrictions make sure that you get perfectly printable PDF files, think again.
 There are no rules in PDF/X that state that images need to have a certain resolution.
 A file with 50 dpi images can be a valid PDF/X file yet the printed result will be horrible if used for printing glossy magazines.
-PDF/X is meant to be a standard which is independent from the specific production requirements of a type of printing.
+PDF/X is meant to be a standard that is independent from the specific production requirements of a type of printing.

 If you want to get absolutely perfect PDF files for the type of jobs that you print, head over to the GWG site and check out their specifications.
-In a lot of countries, the national trade organizations recommend the use of the GWG standards to exchange files.
+In a lot of countries, national trade organizations recommend the use of the GWG standards to exchange files.

 How to create PDF/X-1a files

 The cheapest solution is probably to purchase and use Adobe Acrobat 7 or later.
-From version 7 onwards, PDF/X-1a support is build right into Acrobat Distiller, the module that is used to create PDF files.
+From version 7 onwards, PDF/X-1a support is built right into Acrobat Distiller, the module that is used to create PDF files.

 To convert an existing PDF file to a PDF/X-1a file, you can use a plug-in for Adobe Acrobat Professional.
 The two plug-ins that I have experience with are Enfocus PitStop and Apago PDF/X Checkup.
 These two plug-ins can also be used to check if an incoming PDF is a PDF/X-1a compliant file.

 - There is also PDF/X-1:1999 – the very first PDF/X standard that was published.
-It was based on PDF 1.2, didn’t support spot colors and never had a big impact on the market.
+It was based on PDF 1.2, didn’t support spot colors, and never had a big impact on the market.
 PDF/X-1a:2001 was the first standard that people actually started using.

 - In case you are wondering if there shouldn’t be a PDF/X-2 if there is a PDF/X-1 and a PDF/X-3: actually there is but as far as I know nobody ever used PDF/X-2.
 Things are already complicated enough as they are.